fbn776/OS-Lab/README.md

 ./fcfs
 ```

-> NOTE: USE MOST C CODE ONLY WORKS POSIX SYSTEMS.
-WINDOWS USERS MAY NEED TO USE WSL OR CYGWIN TO RUN THE CODES.
+> NOTE: Most C codes work only for POSIX systems.
+For Windows, use WSL or Cygwin.